DanteUkraine/playwright-elements/README.md

 ___
 ## Get started

-You don't need to pass the instance of page into your page object.
+You do not need to pass the page instance into your page object.

 _./pages/index.ts_
 ```ts